isabella232/magento-learn.en/help/free-video-library/create-a-custom-theme-based-on-the-magento-2-luma-theme.md

 ---
 title: Create a Custom Theme based on the Magento 2 Luma theme
-Description: In this video, we’ll see how to create custom theme based on the Magento “Luma” theme.
+Description: Create a custom theme based on the Magento “Luma” theme.
 feature: Landing Pages
 topics:
 kt: 100000